ydDianYu/Game_of_Thrones_Data_Analysis/README.md

 Of course, it goes without saying that this project contains spoilers.

-The original dataset can be found here: https://github.com/chrisalbon/war_of_the_five_kings_dataset
+The dataset can be found here: https://github.com/chrisalbon/war_of_the_five_kings_dataset